evkx/evkx.github.io/content/models/audi/q6_e-tron/q6l_e-tron_quattro/_index.md

 ## Performance

-The Audi Q6L e-tron quattro has a maximum power of 345 KW (469 hp/463 bhp) and a total torque of 650 nm (480 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 5.9 seconds and has a top speed of 210 km/h (131 mph).
+The Audi Q6L e-tron quattro delivers a solid performance with a maximum power of 345 kW (469 hp / 463 bhp) and a total torque of 650 Nm (480 ft-lb).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.9 seconds and reaches a top speed of 210 km/h (131 mph), making it competitive within its class.

 ## Battery, range, and charging